MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

+To simplify the process, we only conduct search at the operation and filter levels.
+We compare our method with the widely used progressive pruning strategy that relies on predefined pruning rates.
+Through a single search process, our method generates a series of architectures with varying sizes using adaptive pruning.
+We then calculate the average pruning rates at both the operation and filter levels, which are approximately 36 operations and 0.7\% filters pruned every two epochs.

+Based on these observed rates, we design two baseline methods to serve as comparisons.
+This ensures that the overall retention ratios of the baselines are reasonably close to our method, so that our advantages can be better highlighted.
+Specifically, baseline 1 adopts a higher pruning rate at the operation level and a lower rate at the filter level, while baseline 2 adopts a higher filter-level pruning rate and a lower operation-level pruning rate: \begin{enumerate} \item Fixed pruning rates 1: 44 operations and 0.3\% filters per two epochs \item Fixed pruning rates 2: 28 operations and 1.5\% filters per two epochs \end{enumerate} Employing these baseline methods, we obtain baseline architectures that exhibit variations in the retention ratios at operation and filter levels.

-The remaining ratios in the discovered architectures of adaptive pruning and the baselines are depicted in Fig. \ref{fig7}.
+The retention ratios in the discovered architectures of adaptive pruning and the baselines are depicted in Fig. \ref{fig7}.
 As expected, baseline 1 generally retains more filters and fewer operations compared to adaptive pruning at similar model sizes.
 Conversely, baseline 2 preserves more operations and fewer filters.
 Moreover, it can be observed that adaptive pruning generates slimmer architectures at sizes of 1.05M and 1.17M, while producing wider architectures at smaller model sizes.
-This illustrates its ability to adaptively adjust the relative remaining ratios of operations and filters as the architecture evolves.
+This illustrates its ability to adaptively adjust the retention ratios of operations and filters as the architecture evolves.

 The performance of these methods is illustrated in Fig. \ref{fig8}.
-As displayed in the figure, adaptive pruning outperforms both baselines at all the model sizes, indicating its ability to consistently achieve a superior balance between granularities.
+As shown in the figure, adaptive pruning consistently outperforms both baselines across all model sizes, forming a Pareto frontier.
+This indicates its effectiveness in dynamically determining appropriate retention ratios for different target complexities.